navicore/cem3/docs/GLOSSARY.md

 ```

 **Why "word"?** In concatenative languages, a program is literally a sequence of words (tokens).
 When you write `1 2 i.+`, you're writing three words.
 User-defined words are indistinguishable from built-in ones in usage.

+**History:** The term comes from Forth, where Charles Moore conceived of programming as extending a language.
+In Forth, you build up a "dictionary" of words - starting with primitives and defining new words in terms of existing ones.
+Moore saw programming as fundamentally linguistic: you're not writing instructions for a machine, you're teaching the machine new vocabulary.
+This philosophy influenced Seq's design.

 **Contrast with mainstream:** Same as "function," "method," or "procedure" in other languages.
 Seq uses "word" to honor the Forth tradition and because it emphasizes the linguistic nature of concatenative programming.